SocialGouv/kontinuous/docs/README.md

           GIT_SHA: "{{ $.Values.global.sha }}"
 ```

+?> 💡 You can add live documentation and validation for kontinuous files in your editor with a JSON-schema validation plugin like [YAML by Red Hat for VSCode](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+See [all supported editors](https://www.schemastore.org/json/#editors).

 ## kontinuous CLI

 The CLI is fully documented, you can consult help using `npx kontinuous --help` to known all available commands.
 Consult help and availables options using `--help` on each command.